Inseason Alaska Commercial Salmon Summary

 Southeast Cove THA

 The Northern Southeast Regional Aquaculture Association (NSRAA) is forecasting a total run of 215,000 summer chum salmon to the Southeast Cove Terminal Harvest Area (THA).
 The THA opened to common property fishing starting Sunday, June 16.
-Total reported purse seine harvest to date is 16,550 chum salmon.
-The gillnet harvest through Friday, June 28 is confidential.
+Total reported purse seine harvests through Friday, July 19, are 214,000 chum salmon.
+The gillnet harvests through Friday, July 19 are confidential.
 Details of the 2024 Southeast Cove THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 23.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.